 My practice is small and personal.
 While I often can not answer my phone, I do return messages promptly.

-You can contact me via email email@example.com, perhaps the best way to correspond with me.
+You can contact me via email email@example.com, this is the best way to correspond with me.

-What is your attitude towards LGBTQA individuals or non traditional heterosexual persons?
+What is your care concerning LGBTQA individuals or non traditional heterosexual persons?

-I welcome all persons in need of healthcare related to their biologically female anatomy and physiology.
-I am fully respectful of, and honor all people’s choices in terms of gender identification, partner preferences and sexual practices –among consenting adults or consenting youths of similar ages.
+I welcome all persons in need of the scope of healthcare that I provide.
+As my specialty is gynecology, I do not care for persons with male genitalia.
+I am fully respectful of, and honor, all people’s choices in terms of gender identification, partner preferences and sexual practices –among consenting adults or consenting youths of similar ages.